digitalrisedorset/magento-subscription-module/README.md

 ---

+## ⚠️ Known Issues

+### Wishlist Integration Limitation

+This module customizes the cart item renderer blocks (`default`, `simple`, and `configurable`) to inject subscription details.
+Due to how Magento processes layout XML and module load order, the `Move to Wishlist` button (injected by `Magento_Wishlist` into `checkout.cart.item.renderers.default.actions`) **may not render correctly**.
+At present, full compatibility with Magento's Wishlist module **is not guaranteed**.
+The cart item actions block exists as expected, but **Wishlist's layout injection may be skipped** if the renderer blocks are not available when it runs.
+We recommend testing the integration thoroughly if Wishlist is a required feature.

+---

 ## 📅 License

 This module is proprietary but may be open-sourced in future.
 Built by \[Your Name / Your Company].